Luže (Chrudim District): Administrative division

+Etymology

+The name is derived from the old Czech word lúže (in modern Czech louže), meaning 'puddle'.

 Geography

 Luže is located about 17 km southeast of Chrudim and 23 km southeast of Pardubice.
 It lies in the Svitavy Uplands.
-It is situated on the right bank of the river Novohradka.
-The Krounka River flows into the Novohradka in the southern part of the municipal territory.
-Voletický Pond is located in the northern part.
+The town is situated on the right bank of the Novohradka River.
+The Krounka Stream flows into the Novohradka in the southern part of the municipal territory.
+The fishpond Voletický rybník is located in the northern part.

 History

 The first indirect mention of Luže is from 1250, when an old settlement called Kamenicza joined with the newly established Luza.
 The first clear written mention of Luže is from 1349.
 A deed from 1372 referred to Luže as a market town.

 The history of Luže is closely linked with the Košumberk Castle.
 From the 14th century, Luže was part of the manor of lords of Chlum and Košumberk, later Slavatas of Chlum and Košumberk.
 In the 15th century, Luže slowly developed and benefited from the fact that it was not affected by the Hussite Wars much.
-In 1690, After the Slavata family became extinct, the manor was donated to the Society of Jesus.
-Its last owner until the World War I was the House of Thurn und Taxis.
+In 1690, after the Slavata family became extinct, the manor was donated to the Jesuits.
+Its last owner until World War I was the House of Thurn und Taxis.

 The Jewish community in Luže is documented from the second half of the 16th century.
-At its peak in the mid-19th century, it created 18% of the population.
-Already in 1930, it almost disappeared and after the World War II, it was not renewed.
+At its peak in the mid-19th century, it constituted 18% of the population.
+Already in 1930, it almost disappeared and after World War II, it was not renewed.

+Demographics

 Economy

 The Hamza Hospital is the main employer based in the town.
 In 1901, the Hamza Sanatorium was founded in Luže by František Hamza.
 It was the first sanatorium in Central Europe for children suffering from tuberculosis.
 The first buildings of the hospital complex were built in 1907.
 In 1962 the treatment of tuberculosis patients stopped and the hospital focused upon the rehabilitation of patients with mobility impairments.
 Since 1990, it treats both children and adult patients.

+Transport

+There are no railways or major roads passing through the municipal territory.